-- Admins Manage group administrator profiles. - Admin Groups Manage administrator groups. - Alerts Manage alerts that indicate if gauges are close to-or have reached-their established upper thresholds.
+- · Admins Manage group administrator profiles. - · Admin Groups Manage administrator groups. - Alerts Manage alerts that indicate if gauges are close to-or have reached-their established upper thresholds.

-- Backup/Restore Perform a backup and/or restoration on the TAR server. - Bandwidth Gauges Monitor and manage bandwidth gauges for inbound and outbound traffic. - Device Registry Edit settings for an R3000, ER, or TAR (a bandwidth IP address range for TAR can also be added or removed); add another R3000, or add an ER (if the latter was not previously added); view information about devices connected to the TAR server; or synchronize-with TAR-the source R3000's supplied library category updates, custom categories, user group information, and devices connected to TAR. - URL Gauges Monitor and manage URL gauges. - Probe Access the R3000 application's Real Time Probe feature that lets you monitor end user Internet usage in real time to verify whether the Internet is being used appropriately. - Report Access the ER application to generate reports on end user Internet activity. - User Groups Manage user groups. - User Profiles Manage a list of end users' logged events.
+- Backup/Restore Perform a backup and/or restoration on the TAR server. - Bandwidth Gauges Monitor and manage bandwidth gauges for inbound and outbound traffic. - Device Registry Edit settings for a Web Filter, ER, or TAR (a bandwidth IP address range for TAR can also be added or removed); add another Web Filter, or add an ER (if the latter was not previously added); view information about devices connected to the TAR server; or synchronize-with TAR-the source Web Filter's supplied library category updates, custom categories, and/or user group information. - URL Gauges Monitor and manage URL gauges. - Web Filter Access the Web Filter application to configure user filtering profiles. - Enterprise Reporter Access the ER applications to configure the database and generate reports on end user Internet activity. - User Groups Manage user groups. - User Profiles Manage a list of end users' logged events.